 etc

-Outside of research, I enjoy ultradistance running, biking, skiing, and scuba diving.
+Outside of research, I enjoy running, biking, skiing, and scuba diving.
 A brief synopsis of recent and future (i.e., planned) races: